 scroll ⬇️ to get the free pattern & tutorial

 Ruki appears in various colors, be it gray or brown stripes, it is the Ruki the Sock Raccoon.
 It is about 8 inches tall, sewn from a pair of microfiber chenille socks, scraps of white and gray felts, a pair of button eyes, button nose and black embroidery floss, it is then stuffed by the polyester filling material to hold its shape.
-For your ease of sewing, along with the details of the instruction, a pattern template is also included on the tutorial page.
+For your ease of sewing, along with the details of the instruction, a pattern template is also included in the pattern & tutorial section below.

 On a sunshiny day, while the everyone is happily enjoying the warmth of the sun, two Ruki the sock raccoons are playing glass marbles on the green lawn.